 I didn’t stop to explore the possibility back when the subject first came up over there, since the probability of the orphanage’s kicking Tom out at 14 (or 16) hadn’t registered yet.
 But that possibility really does line a lot of our ducks up into a very tidy row.

 It even inserts some plausibility regarding my facetious suggestion that Tom was the one who tinkered with the curse on the silver-and-opal necklace until it zaps you before you can even put it on!

-I’m pretty sure that Tom was in and out of B&B fairly regularly.
+I’m pretty sure that once he found the place, Tom was in and out of B&B fairly regularly.
 Burke probably thought he’d attached a little fanboy.
 More fool he.
 Nor would he have much questioned the legality of the methods that Tom used to “discover” any items that he might occasionally bring in to sell, or, later, to separate collectors from their treasures when Tom went to work for him.
 Someone determined to write fanfic could parlay the whole association into a regular Fagin’s Academy.
 But I won’t be going there.
 Not quite.

 At the other end, we have Burke.

 The possibility becomes even more likely if we postulate that Tom found the Room of Hidden Things fairly early in his Hogwarts career.
 That place is a treasure trove.
 And even though a lot of what is hidden there is rubbish, more than a few things in that room were described as being potentially quite valuable.
-And no one is claiming them.
-I rather suspect that our Tom did a little shopping trip among the hidden items before school broke up for the summer each year after he found his way in there, and kept himself in pocket money thereby.
+And no one was claiming them.
+I rather suspect that our Tom made a little shopping trip among the hidden items before school broke up for the summer each year after he found his way in there, and kept himself in pocket money thereby.